 CHECKS AND AUDIT

 The Service provider/contractor shall allow any external auditor authorised by GOAL to verify, by examining the documents and to make copies thereof or by means of on-the-spot checks of original documents, the implementation of the contract and conduct a full audit, if necessary, on the basis of supporting documents for the accounts, accounting documents and any other document relevant to the financing of the project.
 The Service provider/contractor shall ensure that on-the-spot access is available at all reasonable times.
-The Service provider/contractor shall ensure that the information is readily available at the moment of the audit and if so requested, that the data be handed over in an appropriate form.
+The Service provider/contractor shall ensure that the information is readily available now of the audit and if so requested, that the data be handed over in an appropriate form.
 These inspections may take place up to 7 years after the final payment.

 Furthermore, the Service provider/contractor shall allow any external auditor authorised by GOAL carrying out verifications as required to carry out checks and verification on the spot in accordance with the procedures set out by the donor or in the European Union legislation for the protection of the financial interests of the European Union against fraud and other irregularities.